 Consciousness is a very complex and controversial concept (e.g., Gennaro, 2004, 2023a; Van Gulick, 2022).
-For the present paper I will refer to consciousness in the following way: consciousness is a unique subjective experience of each person when he/she perceives a stimulus in the external world or in his/her internal world.
-This outline is consistent with the famous approach of "Nagel (1974): "what it is like" and also with other approaches such as that of Gennaro (2012) who has followed Nagel’s approach.
-In addition to the fact that consciousness of a M represents the content of the appropriate stimulus, consciousness is accompanied with the meaning of life, the feeling of being-alive, of aliveness (see Rakover, 2021).
-For example, David becomes conscious of the environment in which he exists in, his body’s posture, some of his emotions and thoughts that are running through his mind (he is also aware of part of his consciousness) and above all these, he is conscious of being-alive, i.e., he has the “aliveness-feel”.
-Rakover (2021) distinguishes between two main types of life meaning.
+Here I refer to consciousness as the unique subjective experience of a person who perceives a stimulus in the external world or in their internal world.
+This is consistent with Nagel’s (1974) famous “What is it like?” approach and other views such as that of Gennaro (2012), who has followed Nagel.
+In addition to the fact that consciousness of an M represents the content of the appropriate stimulus, consciousness is accompanied, I argue, by a certain meaning of life, i.e., the feeling of being alive or a sense of aliveness (see Rakover, 2021).
+For example, David becomes conscious of the environment in which he exists, the posture of his body, some of his emotions, and the thoughts running through his mind (he is also aware of part of his consciousness).
+Above all, he is conscious of being alive, i.e., he has the feeling of ‘aliveness’”.
+Rakover (2021) distinguishes between two main types of ‘life-meaning’.
 An innate meaning of life is associated with the conscious perception of sensory and emotional stimuli, such as sight, hearing, pain, and fear.
-An acquired meaning of life is related to the internalization of goals and behavioral norms of the society to which the individual belongs.
-Usually, life crises are associated with the loss of the acquired life meaning that may lead to extreme acts such as suicide attempts, as for example, in the case of the famous Russian writer Tolstoy.
+An acquired meaning of life is related to the internalization of the goals and behavioral norms of the society to which the individual belongs.
+Usually, life crises are associated with a loss of the acquired life-meaning, which may lead to extreme acts such as suicide attempts.

-In view of these, I propose that what differentiates a human being from a very complex and sophisticated robot is the very fact that a person exists in a state of consciousness, which is accompanied with the feeling of "being-alive".
-For example, one sees consciously a red flower and this very perception is connected with the feel of being-alive.
+I propose that what differentiates a human being from a very complex and sophisticated robot is the fact that a person exists in a state of consciousness, which is accompanied by a feeling of ‘being alive’.
+For example, one consciously sees a red flower and this very perception is connected with the feeling of being alive.

 The paper is organized in the following way.
-In the next two sections the FTC is presented and several observations are accounted for.
-In the discussion section two issues will be examined: (1) the degree of success of FTC in providing answers to important theoretical-observational questions, and (2) a number of problems that arise against HOT and the extent to which FTC manages to offer answers to them in a simple and satisfactory manner.
-Although, as mentioned above, there are a large number of theories that try to offer an explanation for consciousness, the present article will focus on HOT because of the following reasons.
-First, there is no accepted theory that explains how consciousness is created from neurophysiological activity in the brain; Secondly, of all the theories that try to explain how an unconscious-M becomes conscious-M a large part of the discussion and the debate in the professional literature has centered around HOT (e.g., Brown et al., 2019; Carruthers & Gennaro, 2020; Gennaro, 2012, 2023b; Rosenthal, 2004, 2005).
+In the next two sections, FTC is presented and applied to account for several observations.
+In the discussion section, two issues will be examined: (1) the degree of success of FTC in providing answers to important theoretical-observational questions, and (2) the extent to which FTC manages to answer various problems that have previously challenged HOT theory, in a simple and satisfactory manner.
+Although, as mentioned above, many theories attempt to offer an explanation for consciousness, the present article will focus on the HOT approach for two reasons.
+First, there is no accepted theory that explains how consciousness is created by neurophysiological activity in the brain; second, of all the theories that try to explain how an unconscious-M becomes a conscious-M, much of the discussion in the academic literature has centered around HOT theory (e.g., Brown et al., 2019; Carruthers & Gennaro, 2020; Gennaro, 2012, 2023b; Rosenthal, 2004, 2005).

 (1) FTC: bestowing of consciousness